PeterBrain/scripts/README.md

 ### Create a blank icon on dock
 This feature is good to separate applications from each other.

-This is all the magic
+This is all the magic:
 ```
 defaults write com.apple.dock persistent-apps -array-add '{tile-data={}; tile-type="spacer-tile";}'